Course Coordinator:Shannon Carroll (scarroll1@usc.edu.au) School:School of Business and Creative Industries

 Please note: Course information, including specific information of recommended readings, learning activities, resources, weekly readings, etc. are available on the course Canvas site– Please log in as soon as possible.

 You are expected to make yourself available for autonomous group peer workgroup sessions in addition to your timetabled workshops.
-You may be required to attended seminars or additional timetabled and non-timetabled sessions throughout semester.
+You may be required to attended seminars or additional timetabled and non-timetabled sessions throughout trimester.
 You must therefore consider your availability on evenings and weekends as well as normal working hours.
 While some coursework may be deliverable online, in the case of performed works and physical artefacts you may be required to attend in-person development sessions.

 Academic integrity is the ethical standard of university participation.
 It ensures that students graduate as a result of proving they are competent in their discipline.
 This is integral in maintaining the value of academic qualifications.
 Each industry has expectations and standards of the skills and knowledge within that discipline and these are reflected in assessment.